 When I was a kid and people asked me what I wanted to be when I grew up, I always said: a lawyer.
 It started when I was 7 or 8 years old and a family member was charged with a criminal offence.
 Every time the Lawyer called our house, everyone stopped to listen.
 Television was muted, music was silenced, it felt like the whole world stopped spinning to listen to the Lawyer talk.
 I wanted that.
 I wanted that voice.
 I wanted that power.

 How many lawyers do you meet and don’t learn of their occupation within minutes?
-Officers and Judges are no different.
+Officers and judges are no different.
 We spend so much of our time and energy being “the job” that it becomes a part of who we are.
-But the title does not dictate our worth.
-And it most certainly should not make us think we are better than anyone else.
+But the title does not dictate our worth, and it most certainly should not make us think we are better than anyone else.
 Its that sense of entitlement that I cannot comprehend.
 Why do some people believe they deserve respect when they do nothing to actually earn it?
 And how did society come to structure itself so that power and respect are meted out by virtue of one’s occupation, as opposed to their fundamental values and ideas?

-I just wish everyone recognized the important roles that everyone in this great system plays.
+I just wish everyone recognized the important roles that everyone in this great system play.
 I just wish that people’s choices stopped being the sole basis for their judgment.
 Most career criminals are stuck because the system keeps them stuck.
-Not because they are intrinsically Bad.
+Not because they are intrinsically bad.
 Getting stuck in the system is no accident.
 The system is designed that way.
 It is why we have stringent parole conditions, harsh terms of probation, and a complete lack of skills training, education, and re-integration programs for those released from prison.